Venezuela's Guaido pledges to protect Chevron assets if Trump does not renew license

-CARACAS (Reuters) - Venezuelan opposition leader Juan Guaido said on Tuesday he would seek to protect Chevron Corp’s (CVX.N) assets in the country if the United States does not renew a license allowing the company to operate despite sanctions on the OPEC nation’s oil sector.
+CARACAS, July 23 (Reuters) - Venezuelan opposition leader Juan Guaido said on Tuesday he would seek to protect Chevron Corp’s assets in the country if the United States does not renew a license allowing the company to operate despite sanctions on the OPEC nation’s oil sector.

 Guaido, the head of the opposition-controlled National Assembly, in January invoked the constitution to assume a rival presidency, arguing Maduro’s 2018 re-election was illegitimate.